sanni85/Mod-l-galois-representations/data/nf_mod_ell/3/Readme.md

     represented as a product of two quartic D4's

 Allmod3 is a magma data file for all irreducible GL(2,3) representations with conductor <= 1000 in the form <polynomial, conductor, top slope>.
+The 8T23 fields have just one per twin pair.
+D_4's are given as octics.